openebs-archive/node-disk-manager/docs/design.md

 node-disk-manager is intended to:
 - be extensible in terms of adding support for different kinds of Disk CRs.
 - act as a bridge to augment the functionality already provided by the kubelet or other infrastructure containers running on the node.
-For example, node-bot will have to interface with node-problem-detector or heapster etc.,
+For example, *ndm* will have to interface with node-problem-detector or heapster etc.,
 - be considered as a Infrastructure Pod (or a daemonset) that runs on each of the Kubernetes node or the functionality could be embedded into other Infrastructure Pods, similar to node-problem-detector.